Car Dependency in Urban Accessibility

 Why cities with high bicycling rates are safer for all road users

-Journal of Transport & Health - Marshall, Wesley E., and Nicholas N. Ferenchak
+Journal of Transport & Health - Marshall, Wesley, and Nicholas N. Ferenchak

 Despite bicycling being considered ten times more dangerous than driving, the evidence suggests that high-bicycling-mode-share cities are not only safer for bicyclists but for all road users.